-- i. failure to follow instructions a Candidate or another person is reported to have failed to follow the instructions of NZQA (such as those of an Examination Supervisor) whether knowingly or unwittingly, or to have failed to follow any requirements of the Instructions to Candidates 2019, the supervisor's instructions or instructions on the Candidate's admission slip: - ii. influencing/assisting/hindering candidates or disrupting the external assessment a Candidate or person is reported to have influenced, assisted or hindered one or more Candidates, or otherwise disrupted an external assessment, whether knowingly or unwittingly: - iii. dishonest practice by a Candidate a Candidate or another person is reported to have knowingly or unwittingly: - 1. accessed, or attempted to access, information, materials, or help from another person - 2. altered returned materials prior to seeking a review or reconsideration; - 3. used any document or certificate produced by NZQA in a way that provides them with an advantage (monetary or otherwise); or - 4. engaged in any other practice that might result in an advantage to the Candidate or other Candidates: - iv. inauthentic material a Candidate is reported to have submitted material for assessment that is not their own, whether knowingly or unwittingly: - v. impersonation a person is reported to have impersonated or dishonestly claimed to be a Candidate entered for an externally assessed standard, in which case these Rules may apply to the alleged impersonator, to the Candidate who has allegedly been impersonated, and to any other person who may have assisted or concealed the impersonation. - c.
+- a.
+This Rule 7.1.9 applies to all externally assessed standards, but excluding Visual Arts Level 1 or 2, and assessment by a Common Assessment Task for which the School's Breaches of the Rules Internal Assessment procedures must be used. - b.
+In relation to external assessment NZQA may undertake an investigation into any report of the following kinds of conduct (called a "breach of the rules of external assessment"): - i. failure to follow instructions a Candidate or another person is reported to have failed to follow the instructions of NZQA (such as those of an examination supervisor) whether knowingly or unwittingly, or to have failed to follow any requirements of the Instructions to Candidates 2021, the supervisor's instructions or instructions on the Candidate's admission slip: - ii. influencing/assisting/hindering candidates or disrupting the external assessment a Candidate or person is reported to have influenced, assisted or hindered one or more Candidates, or otherwise disrupted an external assessment, whether knowingly or unwittingly: - iii. dishonest or inappropriate practice by a Candidate a Candidate or another person is reported to have knowingly or unwittingly: - 1. accessed, or attempted to access, information, materials, or help from another person - 2. altered returned materials prior to seeking a review or reconsideration; - 3. used any document or certificate produced by NZQA in a way that provides them with an advantage (monetary or otherwise); or - 4. engaged in any other practice that might result in an advantage to the Candidate or other Candidates: - iv. inauthentic material a Candidate is reported to have submitted material for assessment that is not their own, whether knowingly or unwittingly: - v. impersonation a person is reported to have impersonated or dishonestly claimed to be a Candidate entered for an externally assessed standard, in which case these Rules may apply to the alleged impersonator, to the Candidate who has allegedly been impersonated, and to any other person who may have assisted or concealed the impersonation. - c.
 Before deciding whether or not to undertake an investigation, NZQA may seek to clarify the reported conduct. - d.
-Where NZQA has initiated an investigation, a Candidate or other person whose reported conduct may have possibly breached these Rules will be sent a letter with copies of any relevant information or reports, indicating the: - i. conduct that may have been in breach of the rules; - ii. rule/s that the conduct may have breached; - iii. process that will be followed; and - iv. entries and any results that may be withheld until the investigation is completed and a decision is reached - and will be invited to make written comment to NZQA about their conduct within 15 business days of the date of the letter. - e.
-Investigation into a possible breach of the rules of external assessment by a Candidate or other person may involve consultation with the Principal's Nominee from the Candidate's School or Candidate's School(s) or any other person able to provide relevant information. - f.
-While NZQA is investigating a possible breach of the rules of external assessment it may suspend the release of all or part of the results of any Candidate who is believed to be involved, until a decision is made as to whether or not a breach has occurred.
+Where NZQA has initiated an investigation, a Candidate or other person whose reported conduct may have possibly breached these Rules will be sent a letter with copies of any relevant information or reports, indicating the: - i. conduct that may have been in breach of the rules;

+- ii. rule/s that the conduct may have breached; - iii. process that will be followed; and - iv. entries and any results that may be withheld until the investigation is completed and a decision is reached - and will be invited to make written comment to NZQA about their conduct within 15 business days of the date of the letter.